WWE News: Rey Mysterio Reveals Dream ‘WrestleMania’ Opponent, Shares Real Thoughts On CM Punk

 WWE superstar Rey Mysterio recently spoke to Sportskeeda, where he discussed a variety of topics.
 During the conversation, he revealed which opponent he’d most like to face at WrestleMania, and it’s no surprise that he picked a performer that is widely regarded as one of the best wrestlers on the planet.

 “The roster is filled with top talent but I really think that the match we had leading into me becoming United States Champion against AJ Styles — I would love to do that on a big stage.
-AJ vs Rey Mysterio.”
+AJ vs Rey Mysterio,” he admitted.

 What a matchup!
 Will it be @AJStylesOrg, @SamoaJoe or @reymysterio who advances to tonight's main event match on #Raw?? pic.twitter.com/TwcZ2FvdF1